-The Interim Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").
+The Interim Financial Statements have been prepared in accordance IFRS Accounting Standards.
 Based on the nature of the Company's activities, both presentation and functional currency is Canadian dollars.

 The Company's Interim Financial Statements have been prepared in accordance with IAS 34, Interim Financial Reporting, and should be read in conjunction with the Annual Financial Statements, which have been prepared using IFRS applicable to a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The ability of the Company to continue as a going concern is dependent on its ability to obtain financing and achieve future profitable operations.